 So do company have some terms and conditions that in a way deem backup your own software you paid for- is piracy?

 Anon1: but you don’t have the right to _share_ your backup

 Anon1: Yes, some do- video game companies, for instance.
 See, if you buy a Nintendo DS game, it’s obviously completely legal.
-If you buy a Nintendo DS game, it’s completely and perfectly legal however, games are pirated using flashcarts which allow you to load .rom copies of the same game on your computer. making these copies is COMPLETELY illegal and an offense.
+If you buy a Nintendo DS game, it’s completely and perfectly legal, however, games are pirated using flashcards which allow you to load .rom copies of the same game on your computer. making these copies is COMPLETELY illegal and an offence.
 You cannot make backups of your games even if you own the same

 Anon2: who is at fault?? people are being looted by the business class

-I am not saying its the people’s fault. its just that companies take so much effort to curb piracy but certain steps they take takes them back to square 1
+I am not saying its the people’s fault. it’s just that companies take so much effort to curb piracy but certain steps they take them back to square 1

-Anon1: 21st century money making strategies.
+Anon1: 21st-century money-making strategies.
 They won’t stop.
 They have no reason to.
-The money they’re losing from piracy is gained via DLCs and other things.
+The money they’re losing from piracy is gained via DLC and other things.
 Also, these days most games come with online passes.
 These won’t allow you to play online if you have a pirated game.
 You probably know though.
 However, this is a disgrace to the used game market.
 Many people buy used games and there’s no reason they shouldn’t be allowed to play online on a used copy.

 You say that the government is corrupt, yes?